eBay/metrics-for-develocity-plugin/README.md

 To cause the builds to be queried and summarizers to run, Gradle task rules have been created which use the following forms:
-- `develocityMetrics-<datetime>` Examples:
+- `metricsForDevelocity-<datetime>` Examples:
-  - `develocityMetrics-2024-06-01`: Queries all builds for 2024-06-01.
+  - `metricsForDevelocity-2024-06-01`: Queries all builds for 2024-06-01.
-  - `develocityMetrics-2024-06-01T04`: Queries all builds which started 4AM <= X < 5AM of 2024-06-01.
+  - `metricsForDevelocity-2024-06-01T04`: Queries all builds which started 4AM <= X < 5AM of 2024-06-01.
-- `develocityMetrics-last-<duration>` Examples:
+- `metricsForDevelocity-last-<duration>` Examples:
-  - `develocityMetrics-last-P7D`: Queries all builds for the last 7 days.
+  - `metricsForDevelocity-last-P7D`: Queries all builds for the last 7 days.
-  - `develocityMetrics-last-PT8H`: Queries all builds for the last 8 hours.
+  - `metricsForDevelocity-last-PT8H`: Queries all builds for the last 8 hours.
-  - `develocityMetrics-last-P2DT8H`: Queries all builds within the last 2 days and 8 hours.
+  - `metricsForDevelocity-last-P2DT8H`: Queries all builds within the last 2 days and 8 hours.
   NOTE: When running queries which span multiple days, the plugin will automatically adjust the starting point to the beginning of the day if the start day is 7 days or more in the past.